evanmoran/.pretty-terminal/README.md

 `sublime-text` is a solid graphical text editor

-Clone This Directory and Setup Pretty Terminal
+Clone Pretty Terminal and Run Setup

-    git clone https://github.com/evanmoran/.pretty-terminal/ ~ && ~/.pretty-terminal/link_files
+    git clone https://github.com/evanmoran/.pretty-terminal.git ~ && ~/.pretty-terminal/setup

-## Included Files
+## Included Linked Files

-    .zshrc: Config for z shell (zsh).
+    ~/.zshrc: Config for z shell (zsh).
 Add aliases and paths to this file!

-    .dircolors: Config for director colors.
+    ~/.dircolors: Config for director colors.
 You never need to touch this most likely.

-    .gitconfig: Config for git.
+    ~/.gitconfig: Config for git.
 Add git aliases to this file.

+## Included Pretty Files

+    ~/.pretty-terminal/README.md: This readme!

+    ~/.pretty-terminal/pretty.zsh-theme: The Zsh theme for pretty terminal (feel free to modify!)